-We believe that we will face some margin compression in the sale of standard solar modules in 2007 comparing to 2006 because we expect the decrease in the price for high-purity silicon lags the decrease in average selling price of our products.
-On the other hand, we also believe this will be partially offset by an increase in our business volume, which will result in improvement of economies of scale, cost savings through the continuous research and development as well as in-house manufacturing of solar cells.
-In addition, we expect expansion of our specialty solar modules and product businesses will be a key driver of our gross margin increase in the future.
+We believe that we will face some margin compression in the sale of standard solar modules in 2008 as compared to 2007 because we expect the decrease in the price for high-purity silicon lags the decrease in average selling price of our products.
+On the other hand, we also believe this will be partially offset by an increase in our business volume, which will result in improvement of economies of scale, cost savings through research and development and an increase in our in-house solar cell manufacturing.

-Operating Expenses
+Operatina Expenses

 Our operating expenses include selling expenses, general and administrative expenses and research and development expenses.
-Our operating expenses have decreased in recent years as a percentage of our net revenues primarily due to economies of scale that we have achieved in connection with our revenue growth.
+Our operating expenses have increased in recent years as we grow our business.
 We expect this trend to continue as our net revenues grow in the future.